NadezhdaTrofimova/findyourjob/README.md

 # findyourjob
- training project (Glo Academy) the project was made by Nadezhda Trofimova
+ training project (Glo Academy) was made by Nadezhda Trofimova

  Used technologies:
  - HTML